ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 To install:

-* Copy to your wp-content/plugins folder.
+* Install from the Wordpress plugin repository, or copy to your wp-content/plugins folder.
 * Enable through the plugins section within Wordpress.
 * Paste your Tealium code into 'Tealium Settings' under Settings in Wordpress and save.
 * That's it!